thirdweb-dev/typescript-sdk/etc/sdk.api.md

     merkleRootHash?: string | number[] | undefined;
 }>;

+// Warning: (ae-incompatible-release-tags) The symbol "PayloadToSign" is marked as @public, but its signature references "SignaturePayloadInput" which is marked as @internal
+//
 // @public (undocumented)
 export type PayloadToSign = z.input<typeof SignaturePayloadInput>;

+// Warning: (ae-incompatible-release-tags) The symbol "PayloadToSign1155" is marked as @public, but its signature references "Signature1155PayloadInput" which is marked as @internal
+//
 // @public (undocumented)
 export type PayloadToSign1155 = z.input<typeof Signature1155PayloadInput>;

-// Warning: (ae-internal-missing-underscore) The name "PayloadWithUri" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "PayloadWithUri" is marked as @public, but its signature references "SignaturePayloadOutput" which is marked as @internal
 //
-// @internal (undocumented)
+// @public (undocumented)
 export type PayloadWithUri = z.output<typeof SignaturePayloadOutput>;

-// Warning: (ae-internal-missing-underscore) The name "PayloadWithUri1155" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "PayloadWithUri1155" is marked as @public, but its signature references "Signature1155PayloadOutput" which is marked as @internal
 //
-// @internal (undocumented)
+// @public (undocumented)
 export type PayloadWithUri1155 = z.output<typeof Signature1155PayloadOutput>;

 // @public